ZrfRz22/TCP1101AssignmentG02TT9L/README.md

 For arrow; follow index starting from 0
 ex: Row 1 and Column 1 --> Board[0][0]

+DO NOT OPEN IN VS CODE --> ClearScreen() and Pause() functions don't work properly on VS default terminal

 ## Progress Log

 - [Part 1](PART1.md)